jhnns/rewire/README.md

 =====
 **Dependency injection for node.js applications**.

-rewire adds a special setter and getter to modify the behaviour of modules for better unit testing.
+rewire adds a special setter and getter to modules so you can modify their behaviour for better unit testing.
 You may

 - introduce mocks for other modules
 - leak private variables